Have you wondered, what is my spiritual gift? What does the Bible say about spiritual gifts and why is it important to identify your spiritual gift?

 When I first learned God offered spiritual gifts the next question was what is my spiritual gift?
 And then I thought how amazing that the creator of the world has gifts for me!

-Spiritual gifts are better than any gift we can imagine.
-They provide us with tools to fulfill our destiny in life.
+Spiritual gifts are better than any gift you can imagine.
+They provide tools to fulfill your destiny in life.

 I decided to dig deeper to understand what is my spiritual gift and how to identify and develop my spiritual gifts.